 CREATING THE PERFECT LOGO

-There is no such thing as a perfect logo.
-Rather the question is; ‘What logo is perfect for my business?’
+How Do You Create a Perfect Logo?
+First of all, ‘there is no such thing as a perfect logo.’
+Instead, the question is, ‘What logo is perfect for my business?’

 WHAT IS A LOGO?

 A logo is a graphic representation of your core business.
-In simplest terms it is; Who You Are, What You Do and How You Do It.
-Everyone draws inspiration for the perfect logo in different ways.
+In simplest terms, it defines, Who You Are, What You Do and How You Do It.
+On the other hand, people draw inspiration for the perfect logo differently.
 A logo can represent any of the following;

 – Your business name